မြန်မာနိုင်ငံမှအလင်းများ

 -

-0.89 million people have been impacted by Typhoon Yagi
+0.89 million people have been impacted by Typhoon Yagi.

 Despite this dire situation, Myanmar rarely receives attention on the global stage.